meyer-lab-cshl/in-silico-thymus/README.md

 ## thymus_ABM

-Official implementation of agent-based model to simulate negative selection in the thymus.
+Implementation of agent-based model to simulate negative selection in the thymus.

 ### Requirements
 Base